 In any case, if the website places commands on your clipboard with the Enter key (/n/r where /n is newline and /r is carriage return), the console or any programmable application directly runs the command(s).
 If these commands are harmful, they can create havoc on your machine and network.

 How to avoid Pastejacking

-Windows users need to check what is placed into your computers’ clipboard.
+Windows users need to check what is placed into their computers’ clipboards.
 To do this, first, paste the contents into the Notepad.
-It pastes clipboard as text only and lets you see what is there in the clipboard.
+It pastes the clipboard as text only and lets you see what is there in the clipboard.
 If you see what you copied, you can go ahead and paste it wherever you want.
-It means an additional step but is better than getting Pastejacked.
-Remember that using Word to check clipboard may be dangerous as it too is programmable using macros etc.
+It means an additional step, but it is better than getting Pastejacked.
+Remember that using Word to check the clipboard may be dangerous as it, too, is programmable using macros, etc.

-Remember that using Word to check clipboard may be dangerous as it too is programmable using macros etc. Notepad is not programmable and hence is safe to check the contents of the clipboard.
-Of course, you will not see the format, fonts, and styles, etc. as the contents are pasted as plain text.
+Remember that using Word to check the clipboard may be dangerous as it, too is programmable using macros, etc. Notepad is not programmable and hence, it is safe to check the contents of the clipboard.
+Of course, you will not see the format, fonts, styles, etc., as the contents are pasted as plain text.

 For images, though I am not sure, I think right-clicking and selecting “Save As…” is better than using the “Copy” command.

 Also read: Clipboard Data Theft – Harden security settings.